ryanto/RecipeCan-Recipes/readme.txt

 3. Editing Recipe

 == Changelog ==

+= 0.2.1 =
+* Upload type checking to prevent error/warnings from being displayed on some php installs
+* Print CSS includes servings, make time, and tags

 = 0.2.0 =
 * Coverted all templates to mustache to prevent double rendering error